Top nature tour destinations in Estonia

 Hire a guide or go alone, but don't skip South and West Estonia.
 From islands and lakes to bogs—here are the top spots to immerse yourself in nature.

-Listen to the forest's whispers, and wade into fresh, clean waters where bright-eyed seals bob and thousands of seabirds land on their seasonal migration.
+Listen to the forest's whispers and wade into fresh, clean waters.

-Head south to Lake Võrtsjärv, then west to the coast — any time of the year is a perfect time to explore these wild landscapes.
+Head south to Lake Võrtsjärv, then west to the coast and the islands — explore these wild landscapes any time of year.

 Estonian culture is deeply rooted in nature, like the tallest, widest, and oldest of trees.
 About half of Estonia's territory is covered in forest, meaning there are about 2 million hectares of pine, birch, and spruce.
 The bogs draw visitors all year round with their sense of otherworldly magic.
 And the siren song of the sea calls to sailors and tourists alike, pulling them towards the hundreds of islands scattered off the coast of West Estonia.